Kollam: Religion

 The city of Kollam is a microcosm of Kerala state with its residents belonging to varied religious, ethnic and linguistic groups.
 There are so many ancient temples, centuries-old churches and mosques in the city and its suburbs.
-Kollam is a Hindu majority city in Kerala.
-56.35% of Kollam's total population belongs to Hindu community.
-Moreover, the Kollam Era (also known as Malayalam Era or Kollavarsham or Malayalam Calendar or Malabar Era), solar and sidereal Hindu calendar used in Kerala, has been originated on 825 CE (Pothu Varsham) at (Kollam) city.
+Kollam is a Hindu-majority city in Kerala.
+56.35% of Kollam's total population belongs to the Hindu community.
+Moreover, the Kollam Era (also known as Malayalam Era or Kollavarsham or Malayalam Calendar or Malabar Era), a solar and sidereal Hindu calendar used in Kerala, originated in 825 CE (Pothu Varsham) at the city of (Kollam).

 Muslims account for 22.05% of Kollam's total population.
 As per the Census 2011 data, 80,935 is the total Muslim population in Kollam.
-The Karbala Maidan and the adjacent Makani mosque serves as the Eid gah for the city.
+It's the only district in south Kerala where Muslims constitute the largest minority community rather than Christians.
+The Karbala Maidan and the adjacent Makani mosque serve as the Eid gah for the city.
 The 300-year-old Juma-'Ath Palli at Karuva houses the mortal remains of a Sufi saint, Syed Abdur Rahman Jifri.

 Christians account for 21.17% of the total population of Kollam city.
 The Roman Catholic Diocese of Quilon (Kollam) is the first Catholic diocese in India.
 The diocese was first erected by Pope John XXII on 9 August 1329.
 It was re-erected on 1 September 1886.
 The diocese covers an area of 1,950 sqkm and contains a population of 4,879,553, Catholics numbering 235,922 (4.8%).
 The famous Infant Jesus Cathedral, 400 years old, located in Thangassery, is the co-cathedral of the Roman Catholic Diocese of Quilon.
 CSI Kollam-Kottarakara Diocese is one of the twenty-four dioceses of the Church of South India.
-The Headquarters of the Kerala region of The Pentecostal Mission for Kottarakkara, is in Kollam.
+The Kerala headquarters of the The Pentecostal Mission for Kottarakkara is in Kollam.